regenwatchdog/regenwatchdog.github.io/_posts/2021-03-01-february-news-roundup.md

 <img src="http://estatewatch.london/images/churchstreetarticle.png" class="img-fluid rounded img-thumbnail" width="75%">

 The Council plans to demolish 432 homes and 30 retail units in the next phase of its scheme.
-Among these are retailers and pharmacists who have been part of the community for 40 years but are now being asked to leave.
+Among these is a pharmacist who says the redevelopment could put him out of business after being part of the local community for 40 years.

-## South Kilburn community plan
+## South Kilburn Community Plan

-UCL Bartlett's [Dr Pablo Sendra](https://www.ucl.ac.uk/bartlett/planning/dr-pablo-sendra-fernandez) is currently working with residents on the estate to create an alternative community-led plan, which satisfies the Council's regeneration objectives while retaining the estate's existing buildings.

-You can read a summary of the plan [here](/images/cpbrochure.pdf) or the full report [here](/images/cpfullreport.pdf).

-There is also a presentation of the plans by Dr Sendra online here:
+A presentation of the South Kilburn Community Plan is now available to view online:

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/I8YKW0fIqfM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

+UCL Bartlett's [Dr Pablo Sendra](https://www.ucl.ac.uk/bartlett/planning/dr-pablo-sendra-fernandez) is currently working with residents on the estate to create an alternative community-led plan, which satisfies the Council's regeneration objectives while retaining the estate's existing buildings.

+You can also read a summary of the plan [here](/images/cpbrochure.pdf) or the full report [here](/images/cpfullreport.pdf).

 ## Estate Watch Zoom meeting
 The date of the next Zoom meeting is yet to be confirmed.
 Please email info@londontenants.org to request attendance and further details.